-This rule can be configured with more options via the API call.
+This rule can also be configured with more options via the StackPath API.

 Add the Custom Rule

-- Log into the Control Panel navigate to CDN → Site → Edge Rules.
+- Log into the StackPath Control Portal and navigate to Sites → Website Domain → Edge Rules.

-- Depending on how you want to implement URL Signing, you can choose to do it for the entire site or for only certain file types.
+- Depending on the desired implementation of URL Signing, it can be set up to work for the entire site or for only certain file types.
 In this example, URL Signing will be configured for the playlist with an extension of .m3u8.
-To match all playlist files, you will use *://*.m3u8
+To match all playlist files, please use *://*.m3u8

-- On this page you have four fields to configure.
+- On this page, there are four fields to configure.